giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

   - /about.html
 ---

-Economics PhD Candidate at Michigan State University <br />
+I am a PhD Candidate in Economics at Michigan State University
-Interests: Macroeconomics, International Finance, Applied Econometrics
+My research interests are Macroeconomics, International Finance, Applied Econometrics, with an emphasis on economic geography/spillover effects of financial markets frictions.

+<a href="https://www.dropbox.com/s/74o9pth7eg8wxd1/RomaniniCV2019.pdf?dl=0" target="blank">CV</a>